 What POD does is reflect the broader change in how we produce and sell products.

-Let’s take a small step back and review a couple of Internet concepts central to understanding how POD is reshaping publishing.
+Let’s take a small step back and review two Internet concepts central to understanding how POD is reshaping publishing.

 - Web 1.0 – When the Internet first began taking over our media, it was through large organizations providing information and data to groups of people.
 The Internet worked in much the same way as Television.
 It was a static means for corporations and organizations to disseminate data and sell products and services.